Bleeding Gums Treatment

 Plaque causes the gums to become red, swollen and bleed easily.
 There is usually no pain at this stage.
-It is caused by inadequate oral hygiene, and is reversible with professional treatment and good oral home care.
+It is caused by inadequate oral hygiene, and is reversible with professional treatment and following good oral hygiene practices at home.
 When gingivitis is left untreated, it can lead to periodontitis.
 Toxins produced by the bacteria in plaque irritate the gums.
 The toxins cause a chronic inflammatory response in which the body turns on itself, thus, destroying the tissues and bones that support the teeth.

 Gums separate from the teeth, forming pockets (spaces between the teeth and gums).
 As the disease progresses, the pockets deepen, and more gum tissue and bone are destroyed.
 Eventually, teeth become shaky and have to be removed.
 Learn more about gingivitis here.